 The arts provide a critical avenue for discovery on the wider canvas of a university's mission.
 Knowledge, from the most practically applicable to the most esoteric, is understood and valued ultimately in its context to human perspective.
 The arts provide unique insight to the human condition.
 In addition to the making of new creative work and scholarship, the arts at a university are also a natural and important component to all of the avenues of scholarship, teaching, and service.

 An empowering reward of inquiry at a university springs from the numerous paths of investigation possible.
-An exploration might look at slavery in America through the revelations to be discovered from one, or a combination of many possible paths of inquiry, including; anthropology, economics, human geography, linguistics, political science, psychology, et al. Yet, could a full understanding of the human cataclysm of slavery be achieved without exposure to the art created about slavery and by slaves themselves?
-Is an understanding of slavery's toil really complete without experiencing art sprung from this caldron, like music born from their daily toil and horror?
+An exploration might look at slavery in America through the revelations to be discovered from one, or a combination of many possible paths of inquiry, including; anthropology, economics, human geography, linguistics, political science, psychology, et al. Yet, could a meaningful investigation of slavery's horrific cataclysm be achieved without exploring art created about slavery and by slaves themselves?
 Art, in all of its forms; music, painting, sculpture, dance, drama, fiber arts, drawing, and ceramics all reveal essences of the human experience.
 Scientific objectivity can reveal accurate facts, but understanding is not complete without the perspective and power of the human dimension.

 I have had the good fortune to collaborate with many skilled and impassioned artisans on professional theatrical productions.
 Commerce, in service to an organization's artistic mission, is the engine that brings these creators to the same project.
 These, often remarkable, convergences of creators are made possible by a producing organization's economic enterprise.
 Each organization's artistic accomplishment is provided by, and ultimately can be enhanced by, its commercial success.
 Meaningful opportunities abound for artists in music, dance, theatre, film, electronic media, print, exhibition, and other commercial creative industries.